ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

 teaching: 20
 exercises: 40
 questions:
-- "How can I make a contribution to other people repositories?"
+- "How can I make a contribution to other people's repositories?"
 - "How do I know what changes other people are making in my repo?"
 objectives:
 - "Explain what forks and pull requests (PR) are."